 The funded status measures the progress of accumulating the funds necessary to meet future obligations.
-As of December 31, 2022, the funded ratio (based on the actuarial value of assets) of CERF remained consistent with the prior year at 80%.
+As of December 31, 2023, the funded ratio (based on the actuarial value of assets) of CERF increased from 80% to 81%, primarily as a result of a strong investment market during 2023.
 A detailed discussion of funding is provided in the Actuarial Section of this report.